api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 #### `options.gasPriceMultiplier`

-(optional) - Number with a maximum of two decimals that gets multiplied by the legacy gas price.
+(optional) - A number with a maximum of two decimals that gets multiplied by the legacy gas price.
 No multiplier is used by default.

 The resulting Gas Price will equal `Gas Price * gasPriceMultiplier`